ahlstromcj/seq66/README.md

 ## Recent Changes

-    Added a 'usr' option to show an elliptical progress box, as eye candy.
+    *   Added a 'usr' option to show an elliptical progress box, as eye candy.
+    *   Fixed the writing and byte-counting of the end-of track event.
+Saved Seq66 MIDI files will be one byte longer.
-    Also see RELNOTES.
+    *   Also see RELNOTES.

 // vim: sw=4 ts=4 wm=2 et ft=markdown